rust-lang/rfcs/text/0000-target-extension.md

 `x86_amd64-unknown-openbsd6.2` whereas with [current libc code](https://github.com/rust-lang/libc/blob/6ddc76a27e0678c04ec7337591f8a0e36c065664/src/unix/bsd/netbsdlike/openbsdlike/mod.rs#L106)
-only one version is possible, and switching from one to the other version would be a breaking changes in `libc` (and we would lost OpenBSD 6.1 supported version).
+only one version is possible, and switching from one to the other version would be a breaking change in `libc` (and we would lose OpenBSD 6.1 supported version).